With just a few weeks to go before the new financial year, now is the time to start working through your end-of-year checklist.

 A year-end reward in any form is a good way to boost morale and increase worker satisfaction as you head into the new year.
 As the end of the year approaches, don’t forgo looking back at everything you and your team have accomplished.

 Document your wins and share them widely.
-Your employees will appreciate ending the year on a high note, and they’ll feel motivated to hit the ground running come January.
+Your employees will appreciate ending the year on a high note, and they’ll feel motivated to hit the ground running come July 1.

-Ultimately, ticking off each step in an end of year checklist can lead to an impressive, productive and profitable following year.
+Ultimately, ticking off each step in an end-of-year checklist can lead to an impressive, productive and profitable following year.

-It will produce a refreshed energy and enthusiasm from your staff to keep performing and present you as a small business owner the chance to improve your overall workflow.
+It will produce a refreshed energy and enthusiasm from your staff to keep performing and present you as a small business owner with the chance to improve your overall workflow.